“Science of Hope”

 - Persistent physical symptoms that do not respond to treatment, such as headaches, digestive disorders, and chronic pain

-Depression symptoms can affect day-to-day life and can become very distressing.
-Anxiety, PTSD, ADHD or OCD can also cause symptoms of depression.
+Symptoms can affect day-to-day life and can become very distressing.
+Anxiety, PTSD, ADHD or OCD can also cause worsening of symptomology.
 Depression was treated almost exclusively with medication for a very long time.
 With the development of new therapies has come a dramatic increase in outcome research on the efficacy of treatments for depression.

 Contrary to popular belief, psychotherapy works at least as well (if not better) for patients with severe symptoms and milder forms of depression.
 Psychotherapy is as effective as pharmacotherapy in treating depression and can be more effective than medication in preventing relapse.
 I have found that the combination of psychotherapy and medication will can more beneficial than either treatment on its own.